There are museums in Florida for just about any interest you might have.

 All told, the Ripley collections includes 20,000 photographs, 30,000 artifacts, and more than 100,000 panels from the original Ripley's Believe It or Not cartoons.

+You will enjoy a closer look at some of the strangest things in history.
 From shrunken heads to the world's tallest man, you will see it here.

 This is one of several such Ripley Museums, but I like this one the most.